Skip to main content

 Loading editor...

-The breakpoint_threshold_type parameter controls how the splitter decides where to cut:
+The breakpoint_threshold_type parameter controls how the splitter decides where to cut.
+Each mode uses a different statistical method to identify "significant" drops in similarity.

 Comparing Splitters Side by Side